 It varies, but to give you a basic overview of unsecured personal loans:

 The quick answer to this question is Yes!
 But are you sure they are the best option for you?
 If you can’t get approved, this is because of your bad credit score.
-If you are approved, but you want to try to lower your APR, use them.
+If you are approved but want to try to lower your APR, use them.
 But to find the best offers, shop around and compare them!
 We don’t want to say that secured personal loans are the best!
 They are only one recommended option that people should check while shopping around.
 But in the end, you pick your best offer.

 ElitePersonalFinance did a lot of research to find options that people can use to avoid payday loans and get personal loans.
 Nevertheless, this is not always possible if you have really bad credit.
-But if you try to put a collateral, then it will be ridiculous to do it with an auto title loan lender.
-Getting a secured personal loan on reliable rates is much easier now.
+But if you try to put collateral, it will be ridiculous to do it with an auto title loan lender.
+Getting a secured personal loan at reliable rates is much easier now.